Taking down monuments to people who fought to defend slavery should not be controversial at all. Yet in the US today, it is.

-It’s time to take down monuments to those who fought in defence of slavery.
+It’s time to take down monuments to those who fought in defense of slavery.

-This should hardly be controversial, and yet somehow, in the US today, it is.
+This should hardly be controversial, and yet somehow, in the United States today, it is.

-Many cities throughout the southern US – including Charlottesville—still have monuments to confederate heroes of the American Civil War.
+Many cities throughout the Southern United States—including Charlottesville—still have monuments to Confederate heroes of the American Civil War.
 In the wake of the violence, calls for these statues to come down have intensified.

-The racist defence of the monuments is abhorrent but honest.
+The racist defense of the monuments is abhorrent but honest.
 The more moderate excuses are simply disingenuous.

 As historian Eric Foner has noted, when the statue of Saddam Hussein fell in Baghdad, there weren’t a lot of conservatives railing against the toppling as a reckless desecration of historical memory.

-Many of the confederate statues now standing were not erected until the 1920s, at the height of Jim Crow segregation.
-Their placement in public spaces served as an unsubtle defence of the American Apartheid then being enacted.
+Many of the Confederate statues now standing were not erected until the 1920s, at the height of Jim Crow segregation.
+Their placement in public spaces served as an unsubtle defense of the American Apartheid then being enacted.

-To remove these monuments from places of honour and replace them with statues celebrating slavery’s too-often forgotten victims and adversaries is not to erase history, but to reclaim it.
+To remove these monuments from places of honor and replace them with statues celebrating slavery’s too-often forgotten victims and adversaries is not to erase history, but to reclaim it.

-Opposing protesters, Trump decried ‘the removal of our beautiful statues and monuments’ and asked, ‘where does it stop?’
-If confederate leaders might be scrutinized, Trump reasoned, what about other hallowed icons of American nationalism?
+Opposing protesters, Trump decried “the removal of our beautiful statues and monuments.”
+And he asked, “where does it stop?”
+If Confederate leaders might be scrutinized, Trump reasoned, what about other hallowed icons of American nationalism?